W1Newby/W1Newby/README.md

 ### Hi there 👋
+### I'm William Newby I'm a second year Computer Science M.S. student at PSU.
+I have over five years of experience at Intel Corporation as a technician.
+I am proficient in C/C++, skilled in Java and JavaScript.
+Seeking an entry level SW engineering position.

 <!--
 **W1Newby/W1Newby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.